duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 A portion of the overall improvement is DuckDB's addition of multi-threading, which became the default in version 0.3.1.
 DuckDB also moved to a push-based execution model in that version for additional gains.
 Parallel data loading boosted performance in 0.6.1, as did improvements to the core `JOIN` algorithm.
+We will explore other improvements in detail later in the post.

 However, we see that all aspects of the system have seen improvements, not just raw query performance!
-DuckDB focuses on the entire data analysis experience, not just aggregate or join performance.
+DuckDB focuses on the entire data analysis workflow, not just aggregate or join performance.
 CSV parsing has seen significant gains, import and export have improved significantly, and Window functions have improved the most of all.

 What was the slight regression from December 2022 to June 2023?